Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 - Washington has three wins against the spread in 10 games this season.

-- This season, the Football Team have just one against the spread win in three games as a favorite of 1 point or more.
+- The Football Team have been favored by 1.5 points or more three times this season and covered the spread in one of them.

-- Washington's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- Washington's games this year have hit the over five times in 10 opportunities (50%).

-- Washington is 3-3 against the spread and 4-2 overall in games when it scores more than 20.9 points.
+- When Washington scores more than 20.9 points, it is 3-3 against the spread and 4-2 overall.

-- Washington is 1-2 against the spread and 2-1 overall when the team totals over 401.8 yards.
+- When Washington churns out over 401.8 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Football Team have turned the ball over 15 times this season, six more turnovers than the Seahawks have forced (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Washington's matchup with the Seahawks.